 “Running away from him?”
 Don pointed towards Phil.
 “Did he do something to you?
 Maybe something naughty?”
 He gave me a snicker.

 I didn’t answer and tried my best not to get embarrassed.
-With the best straight face I could muster I spoke, “He’s from the Divine specie.”
+With the best straight face I could muster, I spoke, “He’s from the Divine species.”

 “Divine!?”
 Both Coco and Phil spoke out at the same time.